projectmesa/mesa/docs/tutorials/adv_tutorial.rst

             portrayal["r"] = 0.2
         return portrayal

-Now launch the server again, open or refresh your browser page, and hit 'reset'.
+Now launch the server again - this will open a new browser window pointed at the updated visualization.
 Initially it looks the same, but advance the model and smaller grey circles start to appear.
 Note that since the zero-wealth agents have a higher layer number, they are drawn on top of the red agents.

 .. figure:: files/viz_greycircles.png
    :alt: Greycircles Visualization